MCUapps/mcutk/README.markdown

 # README

-This folder contains supporting scripts for embedded ARM development with CMake and OpenOCD.
+This repository contains some supporting scripts for embedded ARM development with CMake and emulators with GDB servers embedded, like OpenOCD.
+And it's BSD licensed.

 ## Installation